Randal McDonnell, 7th Earl of Antrim

-Randal Mark Kerr McDonnell, 7th Earl of Antrim DL (1878–1933) was a landowner and peer in Northern Ireland, known as Viscount Dunluce until 1918.
+Randal Mark Kerr McDonnell, 7th Earl of Antrim DL (1878–1933) was an Irish landowner and peer, known as Viscount Dunluce until 1918.

+Early life

 Antrim was born at St James's Palace, the son of William McDonnell, 6th Earl of Antrim, whose main seat was Glenarm Castle, which he inherited, with his father's peerages, in 1918.
-His mother was Louisa, Countess of Antrim.
+His mother was Lady Louisa Grey, sister of Albert Grey, 4th Earl Grey and granddaughter of Prime Minister Lord Grey.